Reference 11 — Vertex roles and aggregation¶

 transport = "transport_tcp"

-The screen subscribes to /net/canvas-host/canvas:image and gets snapshots; or to /net/canvas-host/canvas:ops and runs its own renderer to apply ops locally.
+The screen subscribes to /net/tcp-client/canvas-host/canvas:image and gets snapshots; or to /net/tcp-client/canvas-host/canvas:ops and runs its own renderer to apply ops locally.
 Same single canvas — just two views of it.

-If the screen later goes offline, the canvas-host doesn’t notice (other than the TCP socket closing).
-When the screen reconnects, it reads :image once for resync, then resumes :ops.
-The canvas-host’s vertex is unchanged across all of this.
+If the screen goes offline, the canvas host does not notice beyond the TCP socket closing.
+On reconnect the screen reads :image once for resync, then resumes :ops.
+The canvas host’s vertex is unchanged across all of this.

 This works because: